 - Friendships with fellow members never justify inaction when action is required

 - Staff shall discourage the false notion that a member can get away with what they please so long as they are well liked by a Staff

 A moderator acts as a filter, firefighter, facilitator, administrator, editor, promoter, expert, helper, participant, and a marketer depending on the time, subject, and situation.
 Key activities include, but are not limited to:

-Discipline members where required and in accordance to the Rules and Regulations of The RPG Collectives
+- Discipline members where required and in accordance to the Rules and Regulations of The RP Collectives

 - Staff Rules and Responsibilities